lakshaysethi/Assignment_1_7420_ls/Journal.md

 @3:54 class diagrams hare done 70% completion by me - sent to @kris

 -feel sleepy - but will continue to work -- will take a nap till 4:30pm
+@5:10pm
+    - just woke up
+    - got banana milk musli , put on Music - im fully awake now :)

+- need to also add the class diagram attributes to readme.md of this repo. continueing work sequence from line 14